 Hardraw Force is complimented by its enclosed surroundings and makes it one of the must see natural landmarks when in the area of Hawes.
 Not much walking is needed at all with the unique way of entering, as I shall show here.

-Upon entering the pretty and small Hamlet of Hardraw, don’t expect a car park with a gate and path leading off somewhere. look for the Green Dragon Pub.
+Upon entering the pretty and small Hamlet of Hardraw, don’t expect a simple car park with a gate and path leading off somewhere.
+Look for the Green Dragon Pub.
 Yes, the waterfall is privately owned and you go through the front door of the pub, and out the back door to get to the falls.
-Current cost to see Hardraw Force (2014) is £2.50 adults, £1.50 children.

-When in Hardraw it doesn’t have to be a stop, see and go thing either.
+When in Hardraw it doesn’t have to be a stop, see and go away again thing either.
 It is such a quaint place to stroll around or to enjoy a picnic by the river.

-This whole Wensleydale area that recalls my youth, with so many things to see and do, I shall be making a few trips back here over coming posts and time.
+This whole Wensleydale area is a place that recalls my youth, with so many things to see and do, I shall be making a few trips back here over coming posts and time.